evanfloden/tuxedo-nf/README.md

 When done, you can launch the pipeline execution by entering the command shown below:

-    $ nextflow run cbcrg/tuxedo-nf
+    $ nextflow run skptic/tuxedo-nf

 By default the pipeline is executed against the provided example dataset.
 Check the *Pipeline parameters* section below to see how enter your data on the program command line.

+All parameters can be specified at the command line or alternatively specified in a parameters config file.

+Default parameters can be found in the params_default.config file.

 ## Pipeline parameters

 #### `--reads`

-* Specifies the location of the reads *fastq* file(s).
+* Specifies the local location of the reads *fastq* file(s).
 * Multiple files can be specified using the usual wildcards (*, ?), in this case make sure to surround the parameter string value by single quote characters (see the example below)
 * It must end in `.fastq` or fastq.gz.
+* See `--sra_ids` and `--use_sra` to pull reads directly from the NCBI SRA.
-* Involved in the task: mapping.
+* Involved in the task mapping.
-* By default it is set to the Tuxedo-NF's location: `./example-data/ERR*_*_{1,2}.fastq.gz`
+* By default it is set to the Tuxedo-NF's location: `./example-data/reads/SRR*_*_{1,2}.fastq.gz`

 Example:

-    $ nextflow run cbcrg/tuxedo-nf --reads '/home/dataset/*.fastq'
+    $ nextflow run skptic/tuxedo-nf --reads '/home/dataset/*.fastq'

 This will handle each fastq file as a seperate sample.